 3. How to build a culture of inclusivity?

-Start with leadership commitment, provide ongoing training, and regularly measure progress.
+Start with leadership commitment and modeling, provide ongoing training, and regularly measure progress.

 4. How will you create a positive, safe, and inclusive work culture?